darktable-org/dtdocs/content/module-reference/utility-modules/map/locations.md

 ## actions on the locations list

 click
 : Select or de-select a location.
-If the location is not currently visible on the map, the map is automatically centred on that location.
+If the location is not currently visible on the map, the map is automatically centered on that location.

 Ctrl+click
 : Edit the name of the location.
 Press Enter to save changes or Esc to close the editing window without saving.